dkulp2/cnvs/doc/architecture.md

 ## Data Interchange ##

 The steps in the CNV pipeline will primarily use a standard input and output data interchange.
-The standardized format described here is a modified delimited format that will allow rapid loading into a database table using the postgres COPY command, easy loading into R using read.table, easy text processing, and use of *tabix* for random access.
+The standardized format described here is tentatively called *metaTbl*.
+It is a modified delimited format that will allow rapid loading into a database table using the postgres COPY command, easy loading into R using read.table, easy text processing, and use of *tabix* for random access.
 Support for other databases such as SQLite may be provided in the future.

 A goal of the format is to allow the creation of a SQL table definition from the metadata.
 This can also be used in R to coerce